phillord/assess/README.md

-Sisyphus
+Assess
 ========

-Sisyphus provides additional support for testing Emacs packages.
+Assess provides additional support for testing Emacs packages.

 It provides:
   - a set of predicates for comparing strings, buffers and file contents.